RobertxPearce/reionization-emulator/scripts/README.md

     Generates parameters zmean, alpha, kb and b0 using Latin Hypercube Sampling (LHS).
 Then runs the Fortran simulation executable.

+- **`lhs_one_param.py`**
+    Generates Latin Hypercube samples for a single reionization parameter while keeping all other parameters fixed to constants or the midpoint.

 - **`build_dataset.py`**
     Creates a self-contained dataset for angular power spectrum calculation and emulator by organizing raw simulation parameters and outputs into a condensed HDF5 file.